 I cuddled into a ball and sank in my chair, shaking my head.
 Beads of sweat ran down my face.
 They always made fun of me because of my family.
-I hated it, but it was something that was out of my control.
+I hated it, but it was something out of my control.
 No matter what I said, no matter what I did, they would continue to push me around and pick on me.
 I would have to put up with the torture I had endured since I was ten.

 “Leave her alone,” The command came from a different voice, one I didn’t recognize.

-It was new, certainly not from one of the kids that I knew at school.
+It was new, certainly not from one of the kids I knew at school.
 The deep, velvet sound was reassuring and mysterious.

 “What did you say, Jacob?”

 His face as unrecognizable as his voice.
 His blonde hair bounced gently off of the light, and he had a strong jaw, like he could keep defending me all day.
 The water dumped on me dripped down my cheeks from the top of my head onto my gray jacket.
 My rescuer smiled at me.

 “You can’t do anything about it,” one argued from the crowd of students.

 “Still, you can’t judge her based on her family,” my rescuer returned.

 Silence was once again ruler of the cafeteria.
 I shivered and turned back to my food.
 The boy nodded before taking his seat at an opposite table.